zephyrproject-rtos/zephyr/samples/basic/blinky/README.rst

 #.
 Configure the GPIO pin as an output
 #.
 Toggle the pin forever

-See :zephyr:code-sample:`pwm-blinky-sample` for a similar sample that uses the PWM API instead.
+See :zephyr:code-sample:`pwm-blinky` for a similar sample that uses the PWM API instead.

 .. _blinky-sample-requirements: